 Table of Contents

 The MPC program is based on the Cash and Counseling model in which the participating individual has the flexibility to select who is their caregiver.
 This is also referred to as the Consumer Direction Option, CDO or Participant Direction.
 Program participants are able to pick their own personal care providers and act as the employer of that individual; the employee is referred to as an Individual Provider or IP.
-In Washington, participants can choose a home care agency or select a friend, neighbor or family member to be their IP.
+In Washington, participants can choose a home care agency or select a friend, neighbor, or family member to be their IP.
 In other words, family members can be paid to be caregivers.
 This includes the adult children of aging parents, but does not include spouses.
-If a non-professional caregiver is selected, they are subject to a background check by the state and if approved they join the Service Employees International Union (SEIU) Local 775.
+If a non-professional caregiver is selected, they are subject to a background check by the state, and if approved, they must join the Service Employees International Union (SEIU) Local 775.
 Payments are made to the care providers by authorization from the program participant’s Case Manager.

 There are both financial and functional qualifiers for the MPC program.
 Functionally, participants must have a need for assistance with the at least 3 of the following activities of daily living.